Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 In many cases a yacht design will be created using a 'hybrid' approach, with part of the design work done on an hourly basis, and part of the design work done on a commission basis.

-By this method, it is most common to develop the Preliminary Design (Stage I) and possibly also the Estimating Plans (Stage II) on an hourly basis, and then arrange a fixed fee or percentage based commission for completion of the Building Plans (Stage III drawings and documents).
+By this method, it is most common to develop the Preliminary Design (Stages I & II) on an hourly basis, and then arrange a fixed fee or percentage-based commission for completion of the Building Plans (Stage III drawings and documents).

 This approach allows the preliminary design to be defined in terms of size, layout, materials, and preliminary performance, weights, hydrostatics, stability, etc. on an hourly basis.
 During this development, changes can be freely made and the designer's time is simply paid for by the hour.
 Once the yacht has been well-defined and the likelihood of any change orders diminished, a packet of Estimating Plans can be prepared and circulated to a selection of builders in order to determine the cost of the vessel.